Watch our biggest AI launch event

 4. Drag other blocks, for example Text or Image blocks, into the Add Block region of your component.

-To customize your components even further, you can leverage Builder's Input Types.
+To customize your components even further, leverage Builder's Input Types.

-For more examples of custom components with multiple sets of children, check out:
+For more examples of custom components with multiple sets of children, visit:

 Was this article helpful?